When Is the Best Time

 The breeding season lasts from April/May to September.
 The younger ibises are seen in the roosting area while the others heading deep into the swamp They return to the roosting area around mid-October.

 The drier season from January to May is the best time for your vacation in Trinidad and Tobago.
-Temperatures remain tropical throughout the year ranging around 32°C/ 89°F during the day and 21°C/70°F in the night.
+Temperatures remain tropical throughout the year ranging around 32°C/ 89°F during the day and 21°C/70°F at the night.
 Showers can occur throughout the year.
 During the rainy season, it frequently rains each day; however, the sky clears up in between.
-There is often a short break between mid-September until mid-October Luckily, Trinidad and Tobago are south of the hurricane belt and hardly experience any hurricane.
+There is often a short break between mid-September until mid-October Luckily, Trinidad and Tobago are south of the hurricane belt and hardly experience any hurricanes.
 It still can occur but is extremely rare as it happened in September 1963 and September 2004.
 Trinidad is more likely to be affected between August and September.

 The drier season from mid-December to May is the busiest time of the year on the Caribbean Islands.
-It's less crowded from October until Christmas therefore a great alternative.
+It's less crowded from October until Christmas and therefore a great alternative.
 Easter and summer holidays are also busy seasons in Trinidad and Tobago.

 Tip for Birders

 Trinidad is a birders paradise in many dimensions.
 The ASA Wright Nature Center was established in 1947.
-Nowadays, it is the most popular bird-watching retreat on the entire Caribbean Islands.
+Nowadays, it is the most popular bird-watching retreat in the entire Caribbean Islands.
 Another excellent tour is to oilbirds in the Cumamca Cave.
 Or watch a million bats coming out of Tamana Cave in the night.